 Depending upon your needs, you may then be able to continue your recovery on an outpatient basis, following a medical detox stay in a facility.

 When you stop consuming methamphetamine — whether that’s after using it for the first time or smoking it every day for a decade — you may experience uncomfortable and sometimes nearly unbearable feelings in your body and mind.
 These feelings, called withdrawal, can last from several days to a few weeks.
-But you’re not alone in experiencing withdrawal.
-And there are many strategies to cope with or treat it.
+However, you’re not alone in experiencing withdrawal and there are many strategies to cope with or treat it.

 Meth Withdrawal Symptoms